-Everyone is nervous at interviews.
-In order to reduce unnecessary anxiety it is best to prepare well ahead of the date.
+An interview is your chance to demonstrate in-person that you are perfect for the role.
+To help keep any nerves at bay, it is best to prepare well ahead of the date.
 Here is a list of tips for you to maximise your impact at interview.

-A suit, white shirt with a plain tie in muted business dress colour is recommended.
-Business colours are black, dark brown, navy or grey.
-Loud or novelty/comedy ties can be very off putting and may offend.
-Ensure you are clean shaven or if you have facial hair make sure it is well groomed.
-Shoes well-polished and plain socks are recommended.
+A suit, shirt with a plain tie in muted business dress colour is recommended.
+Loud or novelty/comedy ties can be off-putting.
+If you have facial hair ensure it is well groomed.

 Body Art and Tattoos